lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of Window effects.
+Lubuntu ships with version 0.14.1 of Window Effects.

 How to Launch
 -------------